 After provisioning production and stage instances, you can provision additional test instances for the services you have ordered.
-The test environment is created as a copy of the production environment.
 By default, your additional test environment is created in the data center that hosts your production environment.
-It is not provisioned on the Oracle Cloud Applications instance that hosts your production environment, but it is provisioned as a separate Oracle Cloud Applications instance.
+It is not provisioned on the Oracle Cloud Applications instance that hosts your production environment, but it is provisioned as a blank environment in a separate Oracle Cloud Applications instance.

 - Sign in to Applications Console.

 - In the Applications Console Dashboard, click Create Instance.

 - In the Test Environment tile, click Create to create a new instance of the selected service.The order details are displayed in the Choose Services to Activate page.